Fashion District Philadelphia: 2014–2019: Redevelopment as Fashion District Philadelphia

+2019–present: Second decline

-The grand opening for Fashion District Philadelphia took place on September 19, 2019, with a ribbon-cutting ceremony held.
-The AMC Dine-In Fashion District 8 dine-in movie theater opened on November 4, 2019.
+The AMC DINE-IN Fashion District 8 multiplex opened on November 4, 2019.
 The opening of this movie theater marked the first time since 2002 that Center City Philadelphia had a multi-screen movie theater; Philadelphia had previously been the only major city in the United States without a multi-screen movie theater in the downtown area.
-On December 21, 2019, a Round One Entertainment bowling and entertainment center opened at Fashion District Philadelphia.
+On December 21, 2019, Round1 Bowling & Arcade had its grand opening on the third floor of Fashion District Philadelphia.

-In October 2019, it was announced that Primark would open a 34200 sqft store at Fashion District Philadelphia at the corner of 11th and Market streets.
+In October 2019, it was announced that Primark would open a 34200 sqft store on the first and second floors of the former JCPenney/previous Burlington space at Fashion District Philadelphia at the corner of 11th and Market streets.
 The store opened on September 16, 2021.
-Century 21 closed in 2020 as a result of the chain filing for bankruptcy and closing all stores.
+Century 21 announced in September 2020 that they would close all of their stores—including Fashion District—as a result of the chain filing for Chapter 11 bankruptcy.

+Reopening the mall in September 2019 was seen as unfortunate timing, as the COVID-19 pandemic in 2020 caused the mall to shut down temporarily after just a few months of operation as Fashion District.
 After PREIT filed for bankruptcy in 2020, PREIT relinquished its primary control of Fashion District Philadelphia on January 1, 2021, with Macerich taking over management of the mall.
 Macerich made a $100 million payment on a $301 million loan backed by Fashion District Philadelphia.

+On June 22, 2021, Shoppers World opened, replacing the defunct Century 21.
 On December 16, 2021, a Giant Heirloom Market grocery store opened in the ground level of the former Strawbridge's department store at 8th Street.
 The store later closed on December 28, 2024, citing poor performance and other problems at the location.